ErikBoraHuynh/Homelabs-Repository/Forensics/$UsnJrnl.md

 <img width="1920" height="918" alt="USN 16" src="https://github.com/user-attachments/assets/5593f3ee-5360-4fd4-9abb-27ef241a5c0b" />
 <img width="1920" height="920" alt="USN 17" src="https://github.com/user-attachments/assets/f470f520-f900-494b-9502-6622dbd2c9fb" />
 <img width="1920" height="920" alt="USN 18" src="https://github.com/user-attachments/assets/c15105d3-a4dd-4f3a-9848-0ff6641ab7da" />

-***

-**Conclusion**

-This lab was a pivotal exercise in shifting my perspective from a standard user to a forensic investigator.
-It successfully demonstrated that while a suspect can easily change a filename to deceive an operating system or a casual observer, the underlying NTFS metadata remains an honest witness.
-By mastering the use of the $UsnJrnl and File Reference Numbers, I’ve strengthened my ability to reconstruct file lifecycles and bypass intentional anti-forensic techniques.